Hudson Yards, Manhattan: Hudson Yards development

 Phase 1, the eastern phase, contains two office towers on Tenth Avenue, plus a retail podium between them.
 The southern tower is the 52-story, 895 ft 10 Hudson Yards, which opened in 2016.
-The other tower on Tenth Avenue is the 80-story, 1337 ft 30 Hudson Yards, which is the city's third-tallest building; it is expected to be completed in early 2019.
+The other tower on Tenth Avenue is the 80-story, 1337 ft 30 Hudson Yards, which is the city's seventh-tallest building; it is expected to be completed in early 2019.
 Bordering Eleventh Avenue are two mixed-use buildings, 15 Hudson Yards and 35 Hudson Yards.
 15 Hudson Yards, the more southerly of the two towers, is connected to a semi-permanent structure, a performance and arts space known as The Shed.
 The mixed-use 15 Hudson Yards was topped out in February 2018.
 35 Hudson Yards, a mixed-use skyscraper located to the north of 15 Hudson Yards, was topped out in June 2018.
 Phase 1 also includes a 7-story mall called Shops & Restaurants of Hudson Yards.
 Phase 1 opened on March 15, 2019.

 The western portion of the yard is bordered by 30th Street and 33rd Street in the north and south, and Eleventh and Twelfth avenues in the east and west.
 Plans for the western phase of the project originally called for up to seven residential towers, an office building at 33rd Street and Eleventh Avenue tentatively known as "West Tower", and a school serving Pre-K to eighth grade students.
 Reporting in September 2022 by The New York Times and Bloomberg indicate that Related may build a casino and resort in partnership with Wynn Resorts instead of the originally proposed mixed-use complex.
 The third phase of the High Line will traverse Phase 2 of the project.
 Work on the platform to cover the second half of the tracks was originally scheduled to begin in 2018, and reporting in 2014 indicated the entire project, including Phase 2, could be completed by 2024, though work has not begun on the western yard as of late 2022.

 The development received mostly negative press when it opened to the public for its failure to integrate into the broader city and its architecture.
 The complex also suffered due to decreased traffic from commuters and visitors during the COVID-19 pandemic.
 In May 2020, the Financial Times noted the development had become a "ghost town".